Security-Onion-Solutions/securityonion-docs/stenographer.rst

     sudo docker exec -it so-steno stenoread "YourStenoQueryHere" -w /tmp/new.pcap

-Starting in Security Onion 2.3.70, we've included a wrapper script called ``so-pcap-export`` to make this a little easier.
+We've included a wrapper script called ``so-pcap-export`` to make this a little easier.
 For example:

 ::